What Is a Ranula?

 How is a Ranula Diagnosed?

-To know for sure, your doctor may also order an ultrasound, MRI, or CT scan.
-They’ll also want to rule out other causes by ensuring you have no additional symptoms.
+To confirm the diagnosis, your doctor may also order an ultrasound, MRI, or CT scan.
+They’ll also want to rule out other causes by checking for additional symptoms.

 Can a Dentist Diagnose a Ranula?